This policy will cover:

 We may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you comply with any changes.
-This policy was constructed on and is effective from 21.08.2020.
+This policy was updated, with our new registered address, and is effective from 22.08.2023.

 How To Contact Us